 *Additonal dates may be scheduled depending on demand.
 Check back occasionally.

 Please read this:

-Social distancing: While mask-wearing is easy to observe, it has proven next to impossible to maintain social distancing while examining the features of concentrated animal sign.
-Even though group size is limited to 6 participants, there is still some small risk involved.
+Social distancing: It has proven next to impossible to maintain social distancing while examining the features of concentrated animal sign.
+Even though group size is limited to 8 participants, there is still some small risk involved, especially for those who remain unvaccinated.
 You should consider this before registering for a program.

 Changes to the registration process: In view of the limited number of slots available for each program, the normal registration process needs to be altered a little.

 - Once an opening is confirmed, please fill out and mail a registration blank and fee (See the Registration Page).
-Penciled-in slots will be reserved for two weeks, pending the arrival of a mailed registration.
+Penciled-in slots will be reserved for two weeks, pending the arrival of a by mail of a paid registration.

 - Once a registration blank and fee are received, a printed confirmation will be mailed to you.

 - If upon receiving your initial inquiry, the program or programs are already filled, I will e-mail you immediately to so inform you.